justinzelinsky/hexify-string/README.md

 Then I combine those characters into a new string, pad with 0's if necessary, and then I trim the string down to length 6 by adding each set of two numbers together and concatenating the new results together.

+## Thanks

+Many thanks to my friend Julian for taking time to review my code and offer advice.